Skip to Main Content

 Published: 22 February 2008

-..., BMW has taken the unusual step to divide the framing section into three for added flexibility.
-Automotive industry Robotics Welding Assembly Inspection According to Oliver Zipse, Managing Director BMW Group Plant Oxford, BMW Group has invested £200 million in the UK production triangle...
+...@aol.com © Emerald Group Publishing Limited 2008 Automotive industry Robotics Welding Assembly Inspection According to Oliver Zipse, Managing Director BMW Group Plant Oxford, BMW Group has invested £200 million in the UK production triangle, allowing the company to increase...

 Journal Articles